-Staff reinforced these frustrations and lack of choice for clients.
+Staff reinforced these frustrations and the lack of choice for users.
 Independently they made similar points and were critical of the services they delivered in this respect.
-In fact, they were often more critical than the clients.
+In fact, they were often more critical than the users.
 Some staff felt that all services limited users' and carers' choices in the way that they were provided, by eligibility criteria and cost; and by the lack of flexibility in the way they were allowed to work between services.

-Staff itemised ways in which services limited client choice.
-Restricted resources and budgets were identified as the most common reason for choice limitation.
-Examples were given of the way in which home care packages were restricted by budgets and the long waiting times for OT assessments for aids and adaptations.
-The resource/ demand/ choice issue was felt to be intractable although some staff felt that one of the few ways round this problem was to inform, involve and empower clients.
+Staff itemised ways in which services limited user choice.
+Restricted resources and budgets were identified as the most common cause.
+Examples were given of the way in which home care packages were restricted by budgets and the long waiting times for occupational therapy assessments for aids and adaptations.
+The resource / demand / choice issue was felt to be intractable although some staff felt that one of the few ways round this problem was to inform, involve and empower people.

-Provider attitudes were also said to limit choice
+Provider attitudes were also said to limit choice.